Navid200/xDrip/docs/Nightscout/NS_Install.md

 ## Linux/Nightscout install
 [Google Cloud Nightscout](./GoogleCloud.md) >> Linux/Nightscout install

 Now, we will update Linux on our virtual machine and install Nightscout on it.
-You must have [FreeDNS](./FreeDNS.md) and [Google Project](./NS_GCProject.md) set up already to proceed.
+You must have [FreeDNS](./FreeDNS.md) and a [Google Project](./NS_GCProject.md) set up and have already created a [virtual machine](./VirtualMachine.md) to proceed.
 There are also video clips (silent) on this page that may be helpful.
 <br/>

 ---